graveja0/health-care-markets/README.md

 The underlying market structure of Philadelphia-area hospitals starts to become more clear in this representation of the data.
 For example, we see that ZIP codes tend to cluster around a certain set of hospitals.
-In the lower left, for example, we see that Holy Reedeemer, Nazareth, Aria
-- Jefferson and Jeanes Hospital tend to draw on patients from similar ZIP codes.
+In the lower left, for example, we see that Holy Reedeemer, Nazareth, Aria-Jefferson and Jeanes Hospital tend to draw on patients from similar ZIP codes.
 By comparison, Mercy Fitzgerald, the UPenn Hospitals, and Lankeneau Medical Center draw patients from a different cluster of ZIPs.